LuisPalacios/Common-iOS_OSX-Framework/README.md

 iOS Framework: Distribution Target
 ----------------------------------------

-When actively developing the framework we only care to build the platform that we're testing on.
-For example, if we're testing on the iPhone simulator then we only need to build the i386 platform.
-This changes when we want to distribute the framework to third party developers.
-The third-party developers don't have the option of rebuilding the framework for each platform, so we must provide what is called a "fat binary" version of the static library that is comprised of the possible platforms.
-These platforms include: i386, armv6, armv7, and armv7s.
+We must provide what is called a "fat binary" version of the static library that is comprised of all the possible platforms.
+These platforms include iphonesimulator (i386, x86_64) and iphoneos (armv6, armv7, and armv7s).

 To generate this fat binary we're going to build the static library target for each platform.